BlackTeaAndCoffee/Causal-Fermion-System-of-Dirac-Sphere/Home.md

 Welcome to the Causal-Fermion-System-of-Dirac-Sphere wiki!

-This [Nikis Thesis](./thesis.pdf "Project Presentation PDF")  will download you the master-thesis of Niki Kilbertus.
+This link [Nikis Thesis](./thesis.pdf "Project Presentation PDF")  will download you the master-thesis of Niki Kilbertus.
 My work is based on his work, so hats off to him.